by Susan Flantzer © Unofficial Royalty 2019

 A little background on the marriage of the parents of Prince William Frederick, 2nd Duke of Gloucester:

-King George III’s brothers were a constant headache for him but he was especially annoyed with Prince Henry, Duke of Cumberland.
-In 1771, Prince Henry had married a commoner Anne Horton.
+King George III’s brothers were a constant headache for him, but he was especially annoyed with Prince Henry, Duke of Cumberland.
+In 1771, Prince Henry married a commoner Anne Horton.
 George III considered Anne Horton inappropriate as a royal bride because she was from a lower social class and German law barred any children of the couple from the Hanoverian succession.
-George insisted on a new law that would forbid members of the royal family from legally marrying without the consent of the monarch.
+George insisted on a new law that would forbid members of the royal family from legally marrying without the monarch’s consent.
 Although it was unpopular with both George III’s ministers and members of Parliament, the Royal Marriages Act 1772 was passed.

-The Royal Marriages Act stipulated that no descendant of King George II, male or female, other than the issue of princesses who had married into foreign royal families, could marry without the consent of the monarch.
+The Royal Marriages Act stipulated that no descendant of King George II, male or female, other than the issue of princesses who had married into foreign royal families, could marry without the monarch’s consent.
 Any member of the royal family over the age of 25 who had been refused the monarch’s consent could marry one year after giving notice to the Privy Council of their intention to marry unless both houses of Parliament expressly declared their disapproval.
-Any marriage in contravention of the Act was void.
+Any marriage in contravention of the Royal Marriages Act was void.
 Royal family members who made such a marriage did not lose their place in the line of succession but their children would be made illegitimate by the voiding of the marriage and therefore lose their succession rights.

 However, King George III did not know that brother Prince William Henry, 1st Duke of Gloucester had secretly married Maria Walpole in 1766.
 For six years, King George III believed that his brother William Henry was a bachelor and that Maria was his mistress.
 In September 1772, five months after the Royal Marriages Act was passed, William Henry found out Maria was pregnant and confessed to his brother that he was married.
 King George III was quite upset not only by the marriage but also by William Henry’s deception.
 Because the provisions of the Royal Marriages Act could not be applied retroactively, William Henry and Maria’s marriage was considered valid.
 Their children were styled His/Her Highness Prince/Princess and used the territorial designation of Gloucester as great-grandchildren in the male line of King George II.
 However, due to the anger of King George III, Maria, now Duchess of Gloucester, was never received at court.